-Last semester of a majority of colleges is light as compared to others.
+The last semester of a majority of colleges is light as compared to others.
 This enables a student to concentrate more hours on CAT preparation.
-At BYJU’S thousands of students are already preparing for CAT simultaneously with their degree.
+At BYJU’S thousands of students are already preparing for CAT simultaneously with their degrees.

 As mentioned earlier, there are MBA colleges that pay more attention to the profile of a candidate.
 Hence, it would be a slight disadvantage for a fresher.

 Getting into the 95+ percentile score should be a student’s first priority.
 Given that, a job experience should always be the backup option after an MBA.
-Give it your best shot every time and get admission in any of the top B-Schools in the country.
+Give it your best shot every time and get admission to any of the top B-Schools in the country.